Sayli08/Leetcode/LCP(Using Divide & Conquer).md

     T(n) = O(n * m)
     ```

-Here's the explanation in Markdown format without LaTeX:

----

 ### Understanding the Contribution of `f(n) = O(m)`

 When we use the Master Theorem to solve recurrence relations like: